 Learning through live team games with students from around the world

 Astra Nova School makes age, geographical location, and cultural background obsolete.
-Instead, children from nine to 14 can work together on the same project if their skills are complementary.
+Instead, children from ages eight to 14 can work together on the same project if their skills are complementary.
 The school builds on a multicultural and global environment, where children learn soft skills in a natural way.

 Astra Nova School is a pioneer in experimental learning.
 Experimental today, mainstream tomorrow.
 Elon Musk may not be involved in the school this time, but the fact is that the idea came out from Tesla's CEO pretty much in the same way all his ideas do: He sees something that is not working well for the world.
 He believes there is a need for something new and better that will help humanity, and he plants the seed.